 These African States exercised total control over the African hinterland all the way to the Coastline.

-For this reason Europeans could not act outside the authority of these well established African States.
+For this reason, Europeans could not act outside the authority of these well-established African States such as Dahomey shown in The Woman King.

 For instance, the construction of Slave Forts like the infamous Elmina Castle was undertaken after consultation and agreement with local Chiefs with pre-existing authority over the area.